 - Apart from main avenues, Vake is a pretty quiet area with a western European vibe.

-- Higher price of renting and overall prices in restaurants/hair salons/clinics (the difference between Vake and other areas is significant).
+- Higher price of renting and and purchasing property, overall prices in restaurants/hair salons/clinics (the difference between Vake and other areas is significant).

 - No metro station in the area, and traffic is bad at most times of the day.